SQL Window Functions

 Example of using window functions

-Let's use window functions to get a list of student names and the number of students studying with them in the same class.
+Let's use window functions to get a list of students and their class sizes.

 First, let's retrieve a list of students and their corresponding class IDs: